RichaPandey02/RichaPandey02/README.md

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- 🔭 I’m currently working on **Angular as a front-end developer**
+- 🔭 I’m currently working on **Angular as a front-end developer**.

-- 🌱 I’m currently learning **Angular Node MongoDB and Express**
+- 🌱 I’m currently learning **Angular Node MongoDB and Express**.

-- 🤝 I’m looking for help with [Deep Learning](Sequence to Sequence Learning)
+- 🤝 I’m looking for help with cloud platform learning.

-- 👨‍💻 All of my projects are available at [https://github.com/Shivamsharma009?tab=repositories](https://github.com/Shivamsharma009?tab=repositories)
+- 👨‍💻 All of my projects are available at [https://github.com/RichaPandey02?tab=repositories].

-- 💬 Ask me about **Node Express MongoDB**
+- 💬 Ask me about ** Angular Node Express MongoDB and css**

 - 📫 How to reach me **richapandey0297@gmail.com**